 Non-native Plant Removal

 Prior to seed and/or plant installation, SCE will remove any non-native plants from the restoration site by hand-pulling, mechanical removal, and/or herbicide application.
 Plant materials containing viable seed shall be immediately bagged, removed from the site and disposed of at an approved location.
 Rhizomatous species will be treated with herbicide to ensure that plants cannot re-sprout, if herbicide use is approved by the appropriate agency.
-All herbicides shall be applied in a manner to minimize/avoid drift or transport of chemical away from target plants and in accordance with all state and federal regulations and manufacturer’s instructions by a Licensed Qualified Applicator under the direction of a Pest Control Advisor (PCA).
+All herbicides shall be applied in a manner to minimize/avoid drift or transport of chemical away from target plants and in accordance with all state and federal regulations and manufacturer’s instructions by a Licensed Qualified Applicator under the direction of a Pest Control Advisor.
 In riparian areas, only water-safe herbicides approved for use near water shall be used unless otherwise approved.

 A weed control management approach referred to as “grow and kill cycles” may also be implemented at select sites as a component of site preparation.
 Grow and kill cycles is the management approach of using irrigation or natural rainfall to intentionally stimulate the germination of weed seeds within the restoration site.
 The germination and growth of weed seeds is followed by subsequent treatment and removal of the weedy material, often by herbicide application, conducted at the appropriate growth stage to achieve maximum kill of the unwanted plants.
 Grow and kill cycles contribute to the reduction of weed seeds present within the existing seed bank by extracting and eliminating the material prior to installation of native seed material.
 Depending on the conditions of the site, multiple grow and kill cycles may be implemented within a single growing season.
 On sites with temporary irrigation systems installed, grow and kill cycles can be implemented during the dry season as well.